How an enterprise key management system can prevent data breaches, produce efficiency savings, simplify compliance, and enable digital transformation.

 The Need for Enterprise Key Management Systems

 Large organizations typically have many different tools and systems for managing keys across different parts of their infrastructure, not to mention within public clouds.
 This can be a natural result of organic growth, mergers and acquisitions, and the incremental deployment of encryption to meet security standards such as ISO 27001 and privacy regulations such as General Data Protection Regulation (GDPR) or California Consumer Privacy Act (CCPA).

 However, not only is this inefficient, but it also makes it very difficult to apply consistent policies and controls across the organization and to undertake compliance audits.
 Many organizations will admit that they don’t know where all their keys are, who has access to them, what they are used for, whether they are updated regularly, or when they were last used.
 This is a data breach waiting to happen!
 The compromise of even a single key could be devastating in terms of fines, recovery costs, and reputational damage.

-The solution is to replace this fragmented key management ecosystem with an enterprise KMS, i.e. a single, centralized KMS for the entire enterprise.
+The solution is to replace this fragmented key management ecosystem with an enterprise key management system (KMS), i.e., a single, centralized KMS for the entire enterprise encryption.
 As such a tool must support many use cases within the organization, it must be both powerful and flexible.

 The 11 essential capabilities of an enterprise KMS are: